sakloui/jorban-martysmods.github.io/docs/shader-repositories/rsretroarch/configuring-rsretroarch-shaders.md

 ---

 # Configuring RSRetroArch Shaders
-First of all, this will only cover the order and more or less how and where to position each shader.
-Which means individual informations about each shader will have to be looked on the wiki dedicated for the Emulators and Emulation itself.
-You can find those [here](https://emulation.gametechwiki.com/index.php/Shaders_and_filters).
-The emulators part ain't too important, but the individual shaders are.
-The basic grasp to have is the following:

-> Imagine you have a console setup in a room.
-The way you think of it, there is the game / medium itself, the signal, your TV apparel (hypotetically if its a CRT), the cables you use to connect to your said hypotetical display, and everything else after is the world around you / the place you are.

-That said, you'll always have those layers, without considering the ReShade ordering (classic depth shaders first, 2D-shaders later):

- - The Medium/Game layer.
-Everything that should affect only the game itself goes here.
-Doesn't matter if its color-correction and whatnot, so whatever you want to affect the game, goes always on the top-ish.
- - The Signal of the image.
-If you use a shader such as NTSC or PAL signal shaders, here, you'll alter the "signal" output, this brings artifacts, blurring and other color/visual modifying shaders that aren't from the game, but from the cable/apparel/physical part of the image itself.
-If you need color-correction here aswell, have a separate set of shaders for it (Incase you want the game to look like something and then tune-up the signal to give a specific TV-look) so it applies to your taste.
- - The CRT/Output display.
-This is all that comes on the Physical side.
-This will be responsible on replicating the ambient around your display, either an overlay, an Arcade Cabinet, you get the point.
-This also would be responsible for any other effect which is **outside** the TV screen.
+RSRetroArch shaders is a repository filled with powerful shaders that allow you to manipulate the visual output of your emulated games.

+This guide seeks to help you understand the processes for configuring the order and position of each shader within ReShade.

+For detailed information about each individual shader, please refer to the [Emulators and Emulation wiki](https://emulation.gametechwiki.com/index.php/Shaders_and_filters).

+## Understanding the Layers

+To understand how shaders work, imagine your gaming setup as a series of layers.
+Each layer represents a different part of the gaming experience, from the game itself to the signal, the display, and the surrounding environment.

+Each layer below is described for you to better visualize how these will work in terms of emulation:

+* **Game/Medium Layer:**

+  * This is the first layer and it represents the game or medium itself.
+Any shader that you apply at this layer will directly affect the game.
+This could include color correction, brightness adjustments, or other visual effects.
+Think of this layer as the 'base' of your gaming experience - everything starts here.

+* **Image Signal:**

+  * The next layer is the image signal.
+This represents the output from your game console or computer.
+Shaders applied at this layer will mimic the effects of different types of signals, such as NTSC or PAL.
+These shaders can introduce artifacts, blurring, and color changes that simulate the look of these signals.
+If you want to apply color correction at this layer, you should use a separate set of shaders to ensure that the effects are applied to the signal, not the game itself.

+* **CRT/Output Display:**

+  * The final layer is the CRT or output display.
+This layer represents the physical display and the surrounding environment.
+Shaders applied at this layer can simulate the look of different types of displays, such as a CRT monitor or an arcade cabinet.
+They can also create effects that appear outside the TV screen, such as reflections or ambient light.

-Here's how a basic depth + signal + output should be ordered
+Here's how a basic depth + signal + output should be ordered:

 ![Prefered / Correct Order](../images/configuring-rsretroarch-shaders/pref_order.png){: style="max-width:65%" }

-However, even with the link above, this guide will now try to explain the most popular shaders from that repository to not make for a full/messy installation.
+Remember, the key to configuring RetroArch shaders is understanding these layers and how they interact.
+By carefully choosing and positioning your shaders, you can create a wide range of visual effects that enhance your gaming experience.

 ---